umar-anzar/spark-foundation-internship-datascience/Task1/README.md

-# Linear Regression by Umar Anzar
+# Linear Regression

+Author: Muhammad Umar Anzar

 Linear Regression is a type of supervised learning algorithm used in machine learning and statistics to predict a continuous target variable based on one or more predictor variables.
 It is a linear approach to modeling the relationship between a dependent variable and one or more independent variables.